Jose Siri Player Props: Rays vs. Braves

 Jose Siri At The Plate

-- He has homered in 29.6% of his games this season, and 8% of his trips to the plate.
+- He has hit a long ball in 29.1% of his games this year, and 7.8% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.